minkeshtu/AI-bots/Bot-clean-partially-observable/README.md

 It's the solution of HackerRank's Artificial Intelligence problem named 'Bot Clean Partially Observable'

 ### Results
+Bot took 20 steps (Cleaning is also considered as a step) in finding and cleaning all dirty cells

 <img src = 'botClean_observable.gif' width = '50%'>